twolfson/nightlife/cities/california_los-angeles.md

 # Los Angeles
 **Notes:**

-- On weekdays, most places are live music and improv.
+- On weekdays, most places are live music and improv
+  - Most other places seem to be house
+- Some places have bathroom attendants

+## Couture
+- 1 floor
+  - 1 large room with medium dancefloor and medium bar
+  - 1 small outside area for smoking
+  - Had bathroom attendant
+- Went on a Wednesday
+  - $20 cover
+    - If RSVP online and arrive before 10:30PM, can enter free
+  - Dancefloor had a crowd but could find room to dance
+  - Average attire was casual (t-shirt) with some people fancier (e.g. button-downs)
+- $10 *rum and coke*
+- Free water
+- Had ATM

 ## Dragonfly
-- 1 floor with rooms and outside
+- 1 floor
   - 1 large room with medium dancefloor and small bar
   - 1 small outside area with a small bar
   - Had a photo booth